jorgenhw/LLetMe-get-that-context-length-right/README.md

 ## License 📄
 This repository is licensed under the [MIT License](https://mit-license.org/).
 It is free for everyone to use, modify, and share.
-If you find it useful, I’d appreciate a citation or a mention—thanks!
+If you find it useful, I'd appreciate a citation or a mention—thanks!